Namangan

 Namangan /ˌnæməŋˈɡæn/ is a district-level city in eastern Uzbekistan.
 It is the administrative, economic, and cultural center of Namangan Region.
 Namangan is located in the northern edge of the Fergana Valley, less than 30 km from the border with Kyrgyzstan.
 The city is served by Namangan Airport.

 Namangan has been an important craft and trade center in the Fergana Valley since the 17th century.
 Many factories were built in the city during Soviet times.
 During World War II, industrial production in Namangan increased fivefold compared with that of the 1920s.
 Currently, Namangan is mainly a center for light industry, especially in food.
-It is Uzbekistan's second largest city after Tashkent, with an officially registered population of 668,600 in the city in 2022.
+It is Uzbekistan's third largest city after Tashkent and Samarkand, with an officially registered population of 713,500 in the city in 2026.
 Uzbeks form the largest ethnic group.

 History

 The city takes its name from the local salt mines (in نمککان (namak kan) — "a salt mine").
 Babur mentioned the village of Namangan in his memoirs Baburnama.
 In his book A Brief History of the Khanate of Kokand (Краткая история Кокандского ханства) (Kazan, 1886), the Russian ethnographer Vladimir Petrovich Nalivkin wrote that Namangan is mentioned in legal documents dating back to 1643.

 The city of Namangan dates back to the 17th century.
 A local salt miner's settlement (naman kann) appeared in the north of the Ferghana valley.
 The inhabitants of Aksikent (Ahsykenta) migrated here in the 17th century after the destructive earthquakes.
 Aksikent is the old city that was once the center of the valley of Fergana.
 Furthermore, the migration of people from other places of present-day Namangan region and partly from East Turkestan created the population of present-day Namangan.
 The city was the province's administrative centre in the middle of the 18th century (viloyat).

 Politically, Namangan became a part of the Uyghur Empire of the Karakhanid State and was known to have been a settlement in the 15th century.
 The residents of the ancient city of Akhsikat, which was severely damaged by an earthquake, moved to the then-village of Namangan in 1610.
 Namangan became a city afterward.
 On the eve of the Russian invasion in 1867, the town had been a part of the Khanate of Kokand since the middle of the 18th century.